On the Search for Feedback in Reinforcement Learning: Conclusion

-In this section, we provide missing details from the empirical results in the paper as well as additional experiments that we did for this work.
-The outline is as follows: in the first section, we give details for the MUJOCO models used in the paper, along with a description of the Material Microstructure Control problem.
-In the next section, we give details and additional results for the training tasks, while in the section following that, we give empirical results for the effect of stochasticity in the dynamics on training.
-We close with a section on the implementational details of the DDPG algorithm used in this paper.
+\pagenumbering{arabic} In this supplementary document, we provide missing details from the empirical results in the paper as well as additional experiments that we did for this work.
+The outline is as follows: in the first section, we give details and additional results for the training tasks, while in the section following that, we give empirical results for the effect of stochasticity in the dynamics on training.
+The next section details the implementational of the D2C and DDPG algorithms used in this paper.
+We close with a section on the system dynamics Hessian estimation using Linear Least Square.